VinayakFia/Obsidian/COMP4920/Assignment 2 - Vinayak Fialok - z5416144.md

 else predict no

 (2)
-if (priors > 3) then predict yes else if (sex = male) and (juvenile crimes > 0) then predict yes else predict no
+if (stop reason = suspicious object) then predict yes else if (location = transit authority) then predict yes else if (city = Bronx) then predict no else if (location = housing authority) then predict no else if (stop reason = furtive movements) then predict no else predict yes
 ```

 Rule-list 1 may be accepted as normatively salient as it is legal (under Australian law), reasonably permissible as a norm, and can be shown to be ethical under Kantian ethics.
 The applicable maxim here could be "I ought to judge one's risk based upon their past actions".
-Rule-list 2
+Rule-list 2 judges an individual as unlikely to have low recidivism risk if they are located in Bronx.
+This may be considered as against the norm, and also impermissible as the applicable maxim of "I ought to judge one's risk based upon their city" is un-agreeable.
 ### References
 Center for Criminology and Public Policy Research 2010, VALIDATION OF THE COMPAS RISK ASSESSMENT CLASSIFICATION INSTRUMENT, accessed 29th October 2024, \<https://criminology.fsu.edu/sites/g/files/upcbnu3076/files/2021-03/Validation-of-the-COMPAS-Risk-Assessment-Classification-Instrument.pdf>